 Question and Answer Period:

-If you have questions about how to apply for a Merit Scholarship, please direct them to Brian Kelly.
+If you have questions about how to apply for a Merit Scholarship, please direct them to the Architecture Program Director.
 All questions will be addressed in the weekly Advising Newsletter.

 Funds from the following endowments and annual funds may be used in conjunction with merit scholarships: